 - Did you know must big-box air fresheners mask an odor instead of neutralizing the air?
 Even worse Scientific America says air fresheners contain nerve-deadening chemicals that coat your nasal passages and temporarily block your sense of smell.
 In addition to formaldehyde, phthalates, benzene chemicals.
 So, skip the store-bought air fresheners and make your own!
 Try my natural chemical-free recipes for a Winter Pine Room Spray and Pumpkin Spice Room Spray.

 - Pot a few plants like an aloe vera plant or spider plant to naturally purify the air in your home.

 - Use essential oils in a diffuser to help clear the air.
 My favorites are lemon, lavender, and thieves essential oil.
 Find loads for ideas to freshen the air in my book Aromatherapy: A Practical Guide for Home and Family.

 Day 6 Detox Your Skincare

 - Skip the harsh synthetics and toxic chemicals in your skincare routines.
 Start with products you use most for the biggest impact.
 Look for natural brands or try my recipes for a Chamomile Lavender Body Wash and a Cleansing-Aloe Vera Face Wash.

 - If you wear makeup most days, one of the biggest Eco-friendly changes you can make is to switch to natural chemical free makeup.
 Check out my article on Top 5 Natural Beauty Brands and find out why you should detox your makeup bag!

 - When it comes to pampering your skin you don’t need pretty bottles and packages filled with colorful chemicals.
-Instead really treat your skin and senses with naturally nourishing ingredients and essential oils.
-Learn how simple it creates a luxurious milk bath or smoothing lavender salt bars!
+Instead, really treat your skin and senses with naturally nourishing ingredients and essential oils.
+Learn how simple it creates a luxurious milk bath or soothing lavender salt bars!